spewil/phd/README.md

 # phd

-A different kind of PhD thesis
+A different kind of PhD thesis.
+This one is open on the internet, and anyone can comment.